MarcoEnxuto/ResourceMonitorforWindows/README.md

 This module shows how much resources are in use, by it's percentage when using PowerShell.
 This is particular usefull for server core installations.

-Include this module in your profile so it can be loaded after each login.
+Include this module in your profile so the cmdlet Show-ResourceMonitor can be loaded and used after each login.
+You can also add an alias and run top, just like in Linux.

 Here's a screenshot